nirgeier/DevOps-Zero2Hero/Content/docker/labs/1-1-docker-compose-lab/README.md

-# 🐳 Docker Lab: Hello Web Server
+# 🐳 Docker compose Lab: Hello Web Server

 This lab teaches you how to create a simple Dockerized web server, run it with Docker Compose, and automate image publishing with GitHub Actions.

 Detailed commands and how to build each file is specified in the other README files.

 ---
 ## Prerequisites